-This nondescript corner joint really looks like nothing more than another neighborhood burger spot, but if you get close enough, you'll see vintage video game memorabilia dotting the windows and catch a glimpse of some old-school arcade games guarding the entrance.
+This nondescript corner joint looks like just another neighborhood burger spot, but get closer, and you'll catch a glimpse of old-school arcade games guarding the entrance.
 Inside, posters and newspaper clippings celebrate comic characters and gaming culture.
-A walk-up counter lets you order "hero" (Read: healthy) or "villain" (Think: greasy, diner goodness) foods.
+A walk-up counter lets you order "hero" (healthy) or "villain" (greasy, diner goodness) foods.
 While you wait for your order, your family can play their fill of classic board games or action-packed video games.

 RELATED: NYC Restaurants Where Kids Eat for FREE

 Yes, it's a chain, but these pioneers of American hibachi know a thing or two about cooking as live entertainment.
 My 5-year-old was thrilled to pieces by the flaming onion volcano and when our chef flipped a piece of zucchini at him, we thought his laughter might never stop.
-With a substantial kids' menu, Benihana is worth a visit if you're in the area.
+With a substantial kids' menu, Benihana is worth a visit if you're in Midtown and looking to refuel.

 You feel like you're at the beach when dining at Brooklyn Crab.

-Brooklyn Crab has that Maryland crab-shack vibe with delicious dishes.
-The highlight, of course, is the namesake crustacean but you'll also find delicious salads and sandwiches, plus beers and cocktails.
-It's always one of our top picks for places to eat with kids when the weather warms.
-There are massive outdoor seating areas on three levels with awesome views of New York Harbor and the Statue of Liberty, but the best part?
-Kids will love the seasonal backyard featuring an eight-hole miniature golf course, bean bag toss, and a sandbox.
+Brooklyn Crab offers that Maryland crab-shack vibe with delicious dishes.
+The highlight, of course, is the namesake crustacean but you'll also find delicious salads and sandwiches, plus beer and cocktails.
+It's always one of our top picks for kid-friendly dining outside when the weather warms.
+There are massive outdoor seating areas spanning three levels with awesome views of New York Harbor and the Statue of Liberty, but the best part is the seasonal backyard, featuring an eight-hole miniature golf course, bean bag toss, and a sandbox.

-If big, fun and noisy is your thing, you'll love Ellen's singing waitstaff.
+If big, fun, and noisy is your thing, you'll love Ellen's singing waitstaff.
 The servers, all clad in retro duds like poodle skirts and bowling shirts, leap onto the tables at this family-friendly diner to belt out Broadway show tunes, new and old.
-As you can imagine, this theater district diner gets pretty crowded with tourists starting around 5pm, so make it an early bird dinner or be prepared to wait.
+As you can imagine, this Theater District diner gets pretty crowded with tourists starting around 5pm, so make it an early bird dinner or be prepared to wait.
 No reservations are accepted.
 There's a kids' menu with the usual fare like chicken nuggets, hot dogs, mac and cheese, and fries.

 While Good Day Play Cafe is better suited to a quick snack or an afternoon cuppa joe than a full sit-down meal, this play space is tucked into a quiet corner of the action-packed family-friendly Park Slope neighborhood and manages to balance good food, an inviting ambiance, and strong coffee with a kid-friendly play area to create a place adults and children can genuinely enjoy.
 You'll pay a la carte for food, and be forewarned, time in the spacious (clean!) play area comes at a premium, charged by the hour.

 Pop into the cat cafe for a little family playtime.
 Photo by David Williams for Koneko

-One of the myriad cat cafes popping up in the city, Koneko offers entertainment that's hard to beat: cuddle time with a furry feline.
+One of the many cat cafes in the city, Koneko offers entertainment that's hard to beat: cuddle time with a furry feline.
 You can have light nosh in the adjacent cafe, or purchase your snacks and bring them into the multilevel cattery to dine while you play.
-Reservations for the cattery are required and cost $20/hour.
-Children ages 12 and younger must be accompanied by an adult; those under 8 must attend the special kids' hours on Thursdays.
+Reservations for the cattery are required and cost $25-$30 per hour per person.
+Children ages 14 and younger must be accompanied by an adult; those under 8 must attend the special kids' hours on Thursdays.

-A version of this article was first published in 2012, but it has since been revised.
+A version of this article was first published in 2012.